What is Temodar?

 If you take more Temodar than prescribed, call your healthcare provider or seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

-Get emergency medical help if you have any of these signs of an allergic reaction to Temodar: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Temodar such as hives; difficulty breathing; or swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 - a seizure (convulsions)

 - sudden chest pain or discomfort, wheezing, dry cough

 - signs of an infection, such as fever, chills, tiredness, mouth sores, skin sores, pain when urinating